epxlp/Genetics_short_course_2016/pract2_PopgenAssoc/Exercises/README.md

 # Log In
 Log into bluecrystal using PuTTY.

+EXTRA STEP: Run the following command to access a compute node (required for all but the smalles of tasks):
+`qsub -I -q teaching -l nodes=1:ppn=1,walltime=02:00:00`

 # Data
 Data and scripts for this practical are available in `/panfs/panasas01/sscm/shortcourse/genetic.epidemiology/pract2_PopgenAssoc/`